MATHEMA-GmbH/Owl-Racer-AI-Client-Python/README.md

 ## Train models
 In the directory `examples/train` you can find many examples how you can train models with pytorch, sklearn and hyperoptimization.
 Root directory: owlracer-ai-opensource-client-python.
 During the training metrics, artifacts and models will be logged with mlflow.
-You can add a connection for mlflow server.
+You can add a connection for mlflow server via the option `--server-log`.
+Parameters for the server (MLFLOW_S3_ENDPOINT_URL, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, MLFLOW_PROJECT_ENV, REMOTE_SERVER_URI) must be specified in `.env`-File in root directory.
+If the `--server-log` option is left out, logging will happen locally.
+The results can be found in the `mlruns`-subfolders or alternatively can be retrieved on a local mlflow-Server that can be opened with `mlflow ui`.

 * (Hyper-)parameters need to be set in `examples/train/params.yaml`.